-MARTA FORESTI: THE ECONOMICAL BALANCE OF MIGRATIONS
+THE ECONOMICAL BALANCE OF MIGRATIONS

-The conference, which was moderated by Professor of Economics, Josep Oliver, was part of the cycle “The future is intercultural" of the Re-City platform organized by the Catalunya Europa Foundation together with La Caixa, the Roma Club and the support of the Barcelona City Council, the Metropolitan Area of ??Barcelona and the Generalitat of Catalonia.
+"Border control policies are doomed to failure," is one of the messages Marta Foresti, director of Human Mobility Initiative of the Overseas Development Institute, has launched at the conference "The economic balance of migration".
+Held at Palau Macaya of Barcelona, it is the second session of the cycle “The future is intercultural”, of the Re-City platform, organized by the Catalunya Europa Foundation together with La Caixa, the Roma Club and the support of the Barcelona City Council, the Metropolitan Area of Barcelona and the Generalitat of Catalonia.

 Immigration and development have always gone hand in hand.

-Cities, key in the reception of migrants.
+Cities, the key actor in the reception of migrants.

-More investment in education to combat prejudices.
+More investment in education in order to combat prejudices.

 Whatever the case, "we must not fall into the speeches of panic in the face of an alleged invasion as propagated by some politicians or the media, which unfortunately exploit the fear of the citizens to take away electoral rewards."
-Against this, Forest considers it important to invest in education for the benefit of all, whether immigrants or indigenous people.
-He also believes that "it is necessary to provide legal paths so that no one can live their lives hiding in trucks, ships or trains to cross a border.
-If Europeans can travel from one country to another, this should be reciprocal. "
+Against this, Forest considers it is important to invest in education for the benefit of all, whether immigrants or indigenous people.
+She also believes that "it is necessary to provide legal paths so that no one can live their lives hiding in trucks, ships or trains to cross a border.
+If Europeans can travel from one country to another, this should be reciprocal".

-In fact, cities participate in the cycle "For an intercultural future" through the Metropolis network that groups 132 major cities around the world, and especially with the collaboration of the councils of Gavà, Santa Coloma de Gramenet and Sant Boi de Llobregat.
+In fact, cities participate in the cycle "For an intercultural future" through the Metropolis network, that groups 132 major cities around the world, and especially with the collaboration of the councils of Gavà, Santa Coloma de Gramenet, and Sant Boi de Llobregat.